utahemre/Leaflet.GeoJSONAutocomplete/README.md

 - **notFoundHint:** Nof found hint
 - **drawColor:** Color for Linestring and polygon geometries.
 - **pointGeometryZoomLevel:** Zoom level for point geometries. -1 means use leaflet default.
+- **pagingActive:** If your geojson service supports paging (accepts offset parameter) change this to true.

+#Paging Mode
+If your geojson service supports paging (accepts offset paramter), you can activate paging with pagingActive parameter in options.
+When you type any text and press Enter(or click Search Button), Autocomplete runs with paging mode.

 #Test your service response